defano/digital-design/docs/papilio-instructions.md

 ## Steps

-Note that each of the sample projects can be loaded onto a Papilio Pro device using the `make papilio` target in the `syn/` directory of the project.
+Note that each of the sample projects (except for the two microcontroller projects) can be loaded onto a Papilio Pro device using the `make papilio` target in the `syn/` directory of the project.
 The steps below describe the process in detail for those who run into trouble with the Makefile or wish to better understand the process.

 #### 1. Connect the Papilio via USB